 Alikampos is a village about 6km south of Vrysses off the main road to Hora Sfakion.
 Enquiring about the key to the church in the village square kafeneio we are led to the house of Giorgos who jumps in our car and leads us down to it.
 The church is outside the village on the side of a valley and is very well hidden.
 Built in the typical Cretan style, it’s a single-aisled church with a barrel vault and, as you can see from the above picture, from the outside it’s not much to look at.
 It certainly doesn’t look old enough to date from the early fourteenth century.

 Inside though it’s a completely different story.
-The whole of the interior is richly decorated with frescoes painted by the Byzantine artist, Ioannis Pagomenos in 1316 and his name and this date appear in the paintings behind the altar.
+The whole of the interior is richly decorated with frescoes painted by the Byzantine artist, Ioannis Pagomenos between 1 September 1315 and 31 August 1316.
 I will come back to the painter Pagomenos in a later posting.
 Compared to other churches we visit, the frescos at Alikampos are in still in very good condition.

 The lowest tier of frescoes on the left and right hand sides of the nave in the main depict individual saints.
 The first figure to the left of the door is St Mamas:

 The obliteration of the face as here, or the eyes, is something you frequently see in Orthodox churches in Greece and is often explained as something that was done during the period of Ottoman rule.
 This ‘defacing’ was done for religious reasons as Islam forbids the depiction of the human form in art.
 If this was the case, then it seems to have been implemented in a haphazard fashion as we will see from other paintings in the same church.